sfigg/commercialization-public/service/iot/using-device-update-center.md

    b.
 Select the OS version box if you want to specify new OS version and then select the required OS version

    c.
-Select the OCP version box if you want to specify new OCP version and then select the required OCP version, for example, a.b.c.d
+Select the OEM custom package version box if you want to specify new OEM custom package version and then select the required OEM custom package version, for example, a.b.c.d

    d.
 Select **Next**